Whatsapp Icon

 Current Research and Clinical Trials

 Current research on ginger for cancer is in its early stages but has shown encouraging results.
-A number of laboratory studies and animal studies have suggested that ginger can inhibit the growth of cancerous cells in types of cancer such as breast, pancreatic, and ovarian.
+Many laboratory studies and animal studies have suggested that ginger can inhibit the growth of cancerous cells in types of cancer such as breast, pancreatic, and ovarian.
 Moreover, clinical trials are underway to explore the effectiveness of ginger in reducing nausea and vomiting in cancer patients undergoing chemotherapy.

 One notable clinical trial, registered with the National Institutes of Health, is examining the impact of ginger supplementation on chemotherapy-induced nausea.
 This trial aims to quantify the benefits and provide a robust foundation for ginger's use in oncology settings.